tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Gradle

 Gradle is a tool for automating common build tasks including testing and deployment.
 This plug-in calls the gradle command line to run a build script with the provided options against the defined tasks.
-Agent system requirements
+Agent system requirements Compatible Gradle version: Gradle 1.10

 ---